Sitecore/Sitecore.HabitatHome.Commerce/README.md

 `git clone git@github.com:Sitecore/Sitecore.HabitatHome.Commerce.git`

 ### 2 Deploy Solution
-Note: If you have not yet done so, deploy the base HabitatHome.Content solution.
-See README.md in Sitecore.HabitatHome.Content
+Note: If you have not yet done so, deploy the base HabitatHome.Platform solution.
+See README.md in Sitecore.HabitatHome.Platform
-You can run the `Quick-Deploy` gulp task from the root of the HabitatHome.Content solution for a quicker deploy that excludes post deploy actions or Unicorn synchronization.
+You can run the `Quick-Deploy` gulp task from the root of the HabitatHome.Platform solution for a quicker deploy that excludes post deploy actions or Unicorn synchronization.

 To deploy the **HabitatHome.Commerce** solution, from the root of the solution